Igglybuff/awesome-piracy/readme.md

 - [ScriptSafe](https://chrome.google.com/webstore/detail/scriptsafe/oiigbmnaadbkfbmpbfijlflahbdbdgdf?hl=en) A browser extension that gives users control of the web and more secure browsing while emphasizing simplicity and intuitiveness.
 - [NoScript](https://noscript.net/getit) Allow active content to run only from sites you trust, and protect yourself against XSS and clickjacking attacks.
 Firefox only.
 - [Burlesco](https://burles.co/en/) Read the news without subscribing, bypass the paywall
-- [Universal Bypass](https://github.com/Sainan/Universal-Bypass) Universal Bypass automatically skips annoying link shorteners.
+- [FastForward](https://github.com/FastForwardTeam/FastForward) Don't waste your time with compliance.
+FastForward automatically skips annoying link shorteners.
+As you may know, [Universal Bypass](https://github.com/Sainan/Universal-Bypass) is no longer maintained by its original developer, Sainan, who had worked on it for so long.
+Thanks Sainan for your hard work.
 - [Violentmonkey](https://violentmonkey.github.io/) An open-source userscript manager.
 - [Anti-Paywall](https://github.com/nextgens/anti-paywall) A browser extension that maximizes the chances of bypassing paywalls
 - [Google Unlocked](https://github.com/Ibit-to/google-unlocked) Uncensor google search results.